Changsuk-Choi/Terragrunt-Config/README.md

 ##### Disadvantages of using Windows
 The base environment of Terraform is UNIX.
 It make some trouble when running on windows.

-  - 260 characters
-    In the Windows, the maximum length for a path is MAX_PATH, which is defined as 260 characters.
+  - 260 characters: In the Windows, the maximum length for a path is MAX_PATH, which is defined as 260 characters.
 In the Linux has a maximum path of 4096 characters.
+  &nbsp;
   When doing a terragrunt plan, Terragrunt tries to copy artifacts to the .terragrunt-cache folder which adds what I presume is the hash of the files as the folder name.
 Eventually, it might be exceed the maximum length of the windows.
-  - state push
+  &nbsp;
-    On Windows, terraform state pull > terraform.tfstate results in a file with Windows (\r\n) line endings.
+  - state push: On Windows, terraform state pull > terraform.tfstate results in a file with Windows (\r\n) line endings.
 But terraform state mv requires Unix-style (\n) line endings.
   The state push command will fail if they contain (\r\n) line endings as shown blow.
-  - no color
+  &nbsp;
-    The Windows has no support for VT(Virtual Terminal)/ANSI escape codes.
+  - no color: The Windows has no support for VT(Virtual Terminal)/ANSI escape codes.
 It cause that weird control characters show up in the output if you are using terragrunt or old terraform.
     ```powershell
     An execution plan has been generated and is shown below.
     Resource actions are indicated with the following symbols: